 After Work Hours

 It has been established that ramen is a favorite thing to consume in Japan.
 Usually ramen is considered a good choice for a quick dinner after a long day at work.
-There are many small ramen shops that are available in the neighborhood where men and women go to grab a quick bite after getting off from work.
+There are many small ramen shops (10K in Tokyo!) that are available in the neighborhood where men and women go to grab a quick bite after getting off from work.

 The time when ramen eating is at its highest peak is usually in the evening, after the work hours are over.
 Ramen is served fresh and hot, and doesn’t take long to eat.
 Moreover, the incredibly savory, salty broth that is full of carbohydrates, and even protein is an incredibly filling meal to have after a tiring day.

 Yes, you read it right.
 In some regions of Japan (such as Kitakata, Fukushima), there is a kind of ramen that is eaten during breakfast time.
 Ramen is generally a heavy kind of dish, but the kind that is consumed in the breakfast is the opposite.